peteroupc/MailLib/api/com.upokecenter.mail.ContentDisposition.md

 **Returns:**

 * The adapted file name in the form of a string.
-Returns "_" if there is no "filename" parameter or that parameter is empty.
+Returns the empty string if there is no "filename" parameter or that parameter is empty.

 ### GetCreationDate
     public int[] GetCreationDate()